Using BitFaster Alerts

 Once you have created a Connection String, click on Alerts in the tree view under Transactional Messages.
 Now right click on the right window pane and choose New Alert.

 In the Details tab, specify the Alert Name (up to 100 characters).
-You can then choose the Alert Type (Email or SMS).
+You can then choose the Alert Type (Email, SMS or Data Transformation).
 In this case, we will choose SMS.

 Now enter the SMS message that you wish to send.
 This can include personalization.
 BitFaster Alerts allows you to use any field name in your database as a personalization variable.